writethedocs/www/docs/conf/eu/2015/speakers.md

     But what if we can write documentation that encourages thinking?

     Let's look together on what really matters when documenting computer systems.
-We will discuss how a documentation and sytem design can walk hand in hand and to improve the communication between both humans and machines.
+We will discuss how a documentation and system design can walk hand in hand and to improve the communication between both humans and machines.

 </p>
   </div>
 </div>